Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/run_docker.rst

 How to execute this project with docker
 =======================================

-First you have to make sure that you have your xmls ready to execute the Python scripts using a Docker container, for this, follow the next steps:
+First you have to make sure that you have your xmls ready so you can execute the Python scripts using Docker containers, for this, follow the next steps:

 .. _how-to-get-your-xmls-from-your-own-pdfs-1: